The stable rank of $\mathbb{Z}[x]$ is $3$

 \section{Abstract}

-Grunewald, Mennicke and Vaserstein proved with \cite[Proposition 1.9]{GMV94} that the Bass stable rank of $\Z[x]$, the ring of the univariate polynomials over $\Z$, is $3$.
-This note addresses minor errors found in their proof.
-Using their method, we show in addition that the unimodular row $(1 + x, 12, x^2 + 16)$ is not stable.
+Let $\mathbb{Z}[x]$ be the ring of univariate polynomials over $\Z$ and denote by $\sr(\mathbb{Z}[x])$ its stable rank in the sense of Bass.
+Grunewald, Mennicke and Vaserstein proved that As the inequality $\sr(\mathbb{Z}[x]) \le 3$ follows immediately from Bass's stable range theorem, the above identity is equivalent to the existence of a non-stable unimodular row of size $3$.
+This note addresses minor errors found in the existing proof of the latter fact in the literature.
+Using the same methods, we show that the unimodular row $(3, x + 1, x^2 + 16)$ is not stable.